 7. Account for variations in how names are structured and ordered

 There are many different naming conventions used in countries around the world.
-In English-speaking cultures, personal name + middle name + family name is the typical construction, but in other cultures, a person’s full name may include their mother’s family name, father’s family name, father’s personal name, grandfather’s personal name, a patronymic (name derived from the father’s personal name), an honorific title, or a religious name.
+In English-speaking cultures, personal name + middle name + family name is the typical construction.
+Still, in other cultures, a person’s full name may include their mother’s family name, father’s family name, father’s personal name, grandfather’s personal name, a patronymic (name derived from the father’s name), an honorific title, or a religious name.

 Names are also structured in different orders in various cultures.
-For instance, Korean names are structured with the family name first and personal name second.
+For instance, Korean names start with the family name first and the personal name second.

-It’s important to take this complexity into account when creating databases for your company’s website.
+Considering this complexity is important when creating databases for your company’s website.
 To accommodate the sheer variety of naming conventions, you should consider using a single field for “Full Name.”
 This way, you won’t end up with personal names in the family name field and vice versa.

 8. Make it as easy and intuitive for users to switch languages on your website